Restaurant in Glasgow, United Kingdom

 Does Porter & Rye handle dietary restrictions?

-The menu includes a token vegetarian option, game, and seafood alongside the beef programme, but this is fundamentally a beef-focused restaurant.
+The menu includes a token vegetarian option, game, seafood alongside the beef programme, but this is fundamentally a beef-focused restaurant.
 If beef is off the table entirely, Porter & Rye is the wrong choice — Ka Pao or Cail Bruich offer more balanced menus for mixed-dietary groups.

 What should a first-timer know about Porter & Rye?

-Come for the beef: the kitchen dry-ages in-house for up to 160 days, and the cuts are the reason to visit.
+Come for the beef: the kitchen dry-ages in-house for up to 160 days, the cuts are the reason to visit.
 Order from the big cuts section if you want the full experience — sharing cuts like the porterhouse are priced by weight and age.
-The beef-dripping fries are a notable side, and the 'select your own weapon' steak knife is a small but genuine touch.
+The beef-dripping fries are a notable side, the 'select your own weapon' steak knife is a small but genuine touch.
 Booking is not difficult, but don't walk in on a weekend without checking ahead.

 What are alternatives to Porter & Rye in Glasgow?